Riyamenon09/Carpool-management/README.md

 🚗 Carpooling Web Application | Flask & SQLite

 This is a full-stack web app built to make carpooling easier and more efficient.
-Using **Flask (Python)** for the backend and **SQLite** for data storage, the app lets users sign up, log in, book rides, and view their ride history — all within a clean and user-friendly interface.
+Using **Flask (Python)** for the backend and **SQLite** for data storage, it let users sign up, log in, book rides, and view their ride history — all within a clean and user-friendly interface.

 ---